Krishnatripathi09/Node-Js-Practice/README.md

 ![Lnaguages used in Node Js](./images/image-1.png)

 # Why v8 is a C++ Code.
-Our Compouters Understand's Binary Code (0 and 1's) and on top of Binary code we have Assembly Code and on Top of Assembly code we have Machine Code and on Top of Machine Code we have High Level Code (C++ etc.) On Top of high level language we have JS. so this JS engine takes this JS code and converts it into Machine Code (which is also known as low Level Code).
+Our Computers Understand's Binary Code (0 and 1's) and on top of Binary code we have Assembly Code and on Top of Assembly code we have Machine Code and on Top of Machine Code we have High Level Code (C++ etc.) On Top of high level language we have JS. so this JS engine takes this JS code and converts it into Machine Code (which is also known as low Level Code).
 ![Machine Code](./images/image-2.png)

  And this is the JOB of our JS engine to convert the Code into Machine Understandable Code :